xsoufiane/thesis/papers.md

 - CONSTAnT – A Conceptual Data Model for Semantic Trajectories of Moving Objects
 - Semantic trajectories modeling and analysis
 - Semantic Trajectories- Mobility Data Computation and Annotation
+- Baquara: A Holistic Ontological Framework for Movement Analysis Using Linked Data

 ## 2011
 - Adding Meaning to Your Steps
+- SeMiTri: a framework for semantic annotation of heterogeneous trajectories

 ## 2009
 - Towards Semantic Trajectory Data Analysis: A Conceptual and Computational Approach

 ## 2008
 - A Conceptual View on Trajectories

+## 1983
+- Maintaining Knowledge about Temporal Intervals